jasonknight/woocommerce-json-api/README.md

 ### Before you download/use this API

 This API is not for end users, sorry.
-You will need to be a techy to use/install/run it.
+You will need to be tech-savvy to use/install/run it.

-Future versions will hopefully be user friendly enough for anyone to make use of it.
-But this plugin is for developers.
+Future versions will hopefully be user friendly enough for anyone to make use of it, but this plugin is for developers.

 This API is currently under heavy development!
 While I run the test suite before committing each change, only the get_* methods are guaranteed to work,